konacurrents/SemanticMarkerAPI/README.md

 A Tier I Semantic Marker™️   is a straight indirection to a remote address.
 These are created directly from the various language implementation.
 Examples of javascript, C and objective-c are shown.
 These are snipits of code are from various Semantic Marker™️  apps to give a flavor of the APIs.
+A valuable use of Tier I is a <i>Photo Bookmark</i> that links to photo cloud storage or social media stories.
+With the Avatar

 <details>
 <summary>Web page creating Semantic Marker&trade;</summary>